 Step 3: Disinfect.

-Disinfection using EPA-approved disinfectants against COVID-19 can also help to reduce the risk.
+Disinfection using EPA-approved disinfectants can also help to reduce the risk.
 Disinfection refers to using chemicals to kill germs on surfaces.
 Killing germs on a surface after cleaning can further lower the risk of spreading infection.

 When cleaning and disinfecting surfaces in your home, keep these recommendations in mind to make sure you’re doing so safely and effectively: